-1.2.3 Korumburra population growth
+Korumburra population growth

-The population of Korumburra is expected to increase by 898 people to 5,271 by 2021, at an average annual growth rate of 2.22% per annum.
-This is based on an increase of over 700 households during the period in both new residential developments and infill areas within the existing town boundaries.
+The population of Korumburra is expected to increase from 4373 in 2011 by 1217 people to 5,590 by 2021, at an average annual growth rate of 2.7% per annum.
+This is based on an increase of over 500 households during the period in both new residential developments and infill areas within the existing town boundaries.
 Households in Korumburra have an average of 2.4 persons per household and are expected to remain this size with population growth.
-Between 2021 and 2031 population growth is predicted to slow to an average 1.67% resulting in a population of 6,300 by 2031.
+Between 2021 and 2031 population growth is predicted to slow to an average 1.8% per annum resulting in a population of 6,628 by 2031.